DreamBox Math: The Progress Report (Educators)

-Use the Growth Report to see exactly where students are in the DreamBox Math curriculum and track their growth over time.
-From the Growth Report, you can:
+Use the Progress Report to see exactly where students are in the DreamBox Math curriculum and track their progress over time.
+Educators can get up-to-date insight into where students are making gains and experiencing gaps across standards.
+From the Progress Report, educators can:

 rtaImage_eid_ka24X0000019Lzg_feoid_00N80000005bUYa_refid_0EM4X000006p1Yr.png See student progress via daily report updates.